 The problem is that this surge of hormones that occurs during fight or flight can have serious negative ramifications for your physical health.
 It pushes your heart to extreme limits, effectively harming your cardiovascular system every time it happens.
 It can also lead to digestive problems and other physical symptoms.

 So what's the answer?
 It's all about reducing stress overall and learning how to control and ignite the relaxation response as a counter to fight or flight.
-Learn how to relieve stress.
+Learn more about how to relieve stress below.

 The Relaxation Response

 The relaxation response5 is the answer to the stress response.
 According to Harvard Medical School, “The relaxation response may help people to counteract the toxic effects of chronic stress by slowing breathing rate, relaxing muscles, and reducing blood pressure.”